flojoy-ai/docs/docs/instruments-wiki/Power Supplies/Keithley-2604B/Keithley-2604B.md

 keithley.disconnect()
 ```

-In the above script, we import the `Keithley2604B` class from the `qcodes.instrument_drivers.tektronix.Keithley_2600` module.
-We then create an instance of the `Keithley2604B` instrument, providing a name for the instrument ('keithley') and the connection string ('TCPIP0::192.168.1.1::inst0::INSTR').
+In this script, we import the `Keithley2604B` class from the `qcodes.instrument_drivers.tektronix.Keithley_2600` module.
+We then create an instance of the `Keithley2604B` instrument, providing a name for the instrument ('keithley') and the connection string ('TCPIP::192.168.1.1::INSTR').

 Next, we connect to the instrument using the `connect()` method.
 You can perform various operations with the instrument, such as setting voltage or current, measuring voltage or current, etc.